 The Brazil-U.S. Business Council develops its Energy & Environment advocacy position through dialogue with its members.
-BUSBC governance addresses these members priorities and issues through its Energy & Environment Task Force and its Working Groups.
+BUSBC governance addresses these members priorities and issues through the Energy & Environment Task Force and the Oil & Gas Working Group.

 Energy & Environment policy issues advocated by BUSBC and delineated in BUSBC's 2013 Program of Work are:

 - Support U.S. and Brazil bilateral and multilateral efforts to harmonize international biofuels standards.